EarthSky | Hare and Dove at Orion the Hunter’s feet

 On old sky maps, the mighty Hunter of the ancient myths is seen poised with an upraised club and shield, as though fending off the raging Bull, Taurus.
 And then Lepus and Columba seem to cower at the Hunter’s feet.

-Lepus the Hare was described by Roman stargazers as being “swift,” “light-footed,” and “eared.”
+Roman stargazers described Lepus the Hare as being “swift,” “light-footed” and “eared.”
 Can you see all that in these stars?
 Then, you’ve got a good imagination!

 Columba the Dove is south of the Hare.
 This little constellation is sometimes ignored in Northern Hemisphere books about the sky, probably because it is so far south as seen from the U.S. Richard Hinckley Allen, in his classic book “Star Names: Their Lore and Meaning,” wrote that Columba was first seen in constellation drawings in 1603.
 But, he said, there are hints in early writings that stargazers knew the name Columba, and identified a Dove here, over 17 centuries ago.